 Suppose, as a data steward responsible for the email data, your use case monitors email data quality issues in every possible business system.
 It is much easier to do with the catalog because you already have readily available attributes and metadata of interest.
 Also, without any configuration needed, the data catalog will recognize anomalies, such as unexpected changes in minimum average or sums for transactional data.

 Beyond traditional data quality monitoring, the catalog performs all these tasks and presents the data quality metadata.
 This synergy allows anyone exploring or discovering data in the catalog to see its quality.
 Data quality information then stays up to date together with metadata.
+One of the most common examples of automated DQ is data observability (see how it works here).

 #2 Improving data discovery